 CREATE TABLE AS SELECT,

-COPY operations invoked by the table owner on any table that has no existing statistics.
+COPY operations on any table that has no existing statistics.

 on_change triggers statistics collection only when the number of rows affected exceeds the threshold defined by

 gp_autostats_on_change_threshold, which has a default value of 2147483647.
-The following operations invoked on a table by its owner can trigger automatic statistics collection with
+Operations that can trigger automatic statistics collection with

 CREATE TABLE AS SELECT,